mwatz1234/pihole-dot-doh-updatelists-lancache-cache-domains/README.md

 # Pihole with dot, doh, updatelists, and cache domains for lancache
-Official pihole docker with DoT (DNS over TLS), DoH (DNS over HTTPS), jacklul/pihole-updatelists, and uklans/cache-domains.
+Official pihole docker with DoT (DNS over TLS), DoH (DNS over HTTPS), jacklul/pihole-updatelists, and uklans/cache-domains configured to check and update daily if needed.

 Multi-arch image built for both Raspberry Pi (arm64, arm32/v7, arm32/v6) and amd64.